I am super motivated! …to binge-watch Netflix tonight.

 - Protect acetylcholine from denaturation

 And, in support of brain energy, Hup-A also supports neuron mitochondria, the “power plant” organelles responsible for the production of chemical energy.
-By reducing free radical damage & improving structural integrity on mitochondria, Hup-A seems to boost cellular energy production & efficiency.
+By reducing free radical damage and improving structural integrity on mitochondria, Hup-A seems to boost cellular energy production and efficiency.
 More on Huperzine A.